-It’s because it’s so tricky to manage code in vmx root-mode.
+It’s so tricky to manage code in the VMX root-mode.
 As HyperDbg gives you the ability to run your custom assembly code in all modes of execution, you should avoid doing some “unsafe” behavior that leads to system instability.

-It is because, in the vmx-root mode, interrupts are masked (disabled), or transfer buffer from vmx root-mode to vmx non-root mode needs extra effort, and we should be cautious and avoid executing some APIs to be safe.
+It is because, in the VMX root-mode, interrupts are masked (disabled), or transfer buffer from the VMX root-mode to the VMX non-root mode needs extra effort, and we should be cautious and avoid executing some APIs to be safe.

-- You should never use an NT API in vmx root if it has IRQL limitations.
+You should never use an NT API in the VMX-root if it has IRQL limitations.
 Make sure that you use only those APIs that are marked with (ANY LEVEL) in MSDN.
 For example, calling ExAllocatePoolTag will halt the system most of the time.
-Also, sometimes it's observed that even "ANY LEVEL" functions led to a system-fault.
+Also, sometimes it's observed that even "ANY LEVEL" functions led to a system fault.

-- You should not access a paged-pool while you're executing in vmx root.
-If you access these pages and the page is paged-out, it'll result in a system-halt or crash.
-It is because interrupts and exceptions are masked off in the vmx-root mode, and a page-fault exception will never deliver.
+You should not access a paged pool while you're executing in the VMX root-mode.
+If you access these pages and the page is paged out, it'll result in a system halt or crash.
+It is because interrupts and exceptions are masked off in the VMX-root mode, and a page-fault exception will never deliver.

-- When you're executing in vmx root, your cr3 view of memory is the SYSTEM process (pid=4)'s view of memory.
+When you're executing in the VMX-root, your cr3 view of memory is the SYSTEM process (pid=4)'s view of memory.
 If you want to access another process memory, you should change the cr3 by yourself and return to system cr3 immediately.
 Otherwise, you won't let the HyperDbg return gracefully, and you'll see BSOD.